NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Limitations

+!> Unfortunately, we can't get it working on Mac in UE5 (it works in UE4).
+We are working on this but without any success so far.

 !> On Windows, Visual Studio 2019 must be installed as Google provides the latest versions of native libs compiled with it

 !> For the plugin to work in the editor/desktop you have to copy the plugin from the engine directory to the `[Project]/Plugins/` directory.